throwaway-for-loveholidays/loveholidays/README.md

 - MLOps configuration for automated workflow orchestration
 - Clear separation between experimentation (notebooks) and production code (src)

-That being said, the majority of for this task was put in creation of the presentation.
+That being said, the majority of this task was put in creation of the presentation.
 As there is limited time to curate a reasonable sample dataset and ML pipeline, **the demo code is only written and stored in python notebooks, and not in the individual python files in the src folder.**

 The modelling is intentionally kept simple and does not look into topics like...